google/fhir-dbt-analytics/README.md

 dbt seed
 ```

-### Analytics
+### Data Quality Metrics

-Now you're ready to create the analytics by running the following two commands in your terminal:
+Now you're ready to create the data quality metrics by running the following two commands in your terminal:

 ```
 dbt run